jrdegbe/thamesthrive-api/docs/integration/js/index.md

 </script>
 ```
 1. Compiled javascript code must be the first line in the script.
 2. You `event source id` should be copied here.
-Event source can be found in Inbound traffic in Tracardi GUI.
+Event source can be found in Inbound traffic in ThamesThrive GUI.

 ## Step 2: Sending events via Javascript